mariohernandez/building-components/README.md

 All code changes get compiled into `/dist` by using gulp.
 See commands below for compiling Sass, JS, Styleguide.

 ## Styleguide
-This project uses KSS Node which facilitates creating a styleguide to catalog your components.
-To view this project's styleguide go to (http://localhost/components/dist/style-guide/section-components.html)[http://localhost/components/dist/style-guide/].
+This project uses [KSS Node](https://github.com/kss-node/kss-node), which facilitates creating a styleguide to catalog your components.
+To view this project's styleguide go to (http://<project-root>/components/dist/style-guide/.

 ## Getting Started
 If you haven't yet, install nvm: